USEPA/BMDS/docs/source/index.md

 **pybmds** is a Python package for executing the U.S. EPA Benchmark Dose Modeling Software (BMDS).
 The package includes dose-response models for multiple types of dose-response data, including dichotomous, continuous, nested dichotomous, and tumor (as well as multitumor modeling).
 The pybmds library is designed for those familiar with scripting to conduct dose-response modeling.

 **BMDS Desktop** is an application for running dose-response modeling using a Graphical User Interface (GUI) locally.
-The **bmds-ui** Python package installs BMDS Desktop; it can also be used to deploy a copy of the [BMDS Online](https://bmdsonline.epa.gov) application.
+The **bmds-ui** Python package installs BMDS Desktop; it can also be used to deploy an application online, such as the U.S. EPA's [BMDS Online](https://bmdsonline.epa.gov) deployment.

 :::{note}